ss-bhat/Movie-Recommender-System/README.md

 * Home page, contains Top rated and Recommended movies for a given user id.

 * Admin page can be used to update user movie table.
-Admin pwd:123Chopper
+Admin pwd:(check the code)